energysistem/manuals/42496- Tower CT1/en/08-standby.md

-## Power switch.
-Stand by mode.
+## Turn On / Off Standby mode

-First, connect your *Energy Tower 5* to power supply and put the rear switch in "ON" position.
-Thereafter, you can turn on and off from the "PLAY" button on the top panel, keeping it pressed for 2 seconds (stand-by mode).
+When connecting the tower to the power outlet, turn your *Energy Tower CT1* on using the switch located in the rear part of the tower.
+Then you will be able to switch it on and off using the PLAY button () on the top display by pressing it for 2 seconds.

-We recommend that when the tower is not in use for a long period of time, put "OFF" the rear switch.
+If you are not using the tower for a long period of time, in addition to switching it off in the top display, we recommend switching it "OFF" also in the rear panel.

 ## Display

-The *Energy  Tower 5* is equipped with a backlit display hidden on the top of device.
+The *Energy Tower CT1 Bluetooth* is equipped with a backlit display hidden on the top of device.

-When device is turned on, you can see Energy Sistem TM logo at he top of the panel.

-In addition, you can see the display with the actual mode and more information in the front of the top panel.
+When the device is turned on, you can see the Energy Sistem logo illuminated at the top of the panel.
+In addition, you can see the display with the current mode.

-## Touch control

-The *Energy Tower 5* has a touch in the top panel by which you can control all functions easily.
-For a correct response of touch control, you should press it with the fingertip and hold for about 1 second.